 The fracturing of one of the bones of the skull can happen during or before a birth process.
 This could lead to a depressed fracture or indentation if not treated.

 This occurs when blood accumulates below the periosteum.
 Cephalohematomas can feel soft and have a likelihood of increasing in size after birth.
-Even though they do not require treatment, they do need to be checked regularly by a paediatrician if they start to drain fluid or become red and leave a bump on the scalp.
+Even though they do not require treatment, they do need to be checked regularly by a pediatrician if they start to drain fluid or become red and leave a bump on the scalp.

 Speaking to a personal injury lawyer will help to ease the frustrations of having to suffer not only from the pain and injury of you or your baby but can also help compensate you financially for any medical bills going forward.
 Personal injury lawyers can also hold negligent health care workers accountable for harming your baby.
+Therefore, consult a personal injury lawyer when this happens.